Play Ball! Tips for Where to Park, Eat and More at a Texas Rangers Game

 The Hilton Hotel Arlington and the Arlington Sheraton (I love the outdoor pool at the Sheraton) offers FREE shuttles to both Globe Life Park and AT&T Stadium, as well as Texas Live, Six Flags and other local destinations.
 The bright red Arlington Trolley is just as much fun to ride as it is to wave to when you see it riding down the street!

-Humperdinks Restaurant and Brewpub has a shuttle service that runs before and after the game.
+Humperdinks Restaurant and Brewpub is now CLOSED, and no longer offers shuttle service that runs before and after the game.

 We’ve been to a few tailgating parties at the Ballpark, which are always a good time!
 I never knew you could reserve a large tailgating area, with tables, private restrooms and more!
 Click HERE for some rules